What the Prosecution Needs to Prove

 Intentional and knowing acts of abuse are often difficult to prove, especially when based on the child victim’s uncorroborated testimony.
 A child psychologist or other expert is sometimes called on to help evaluate and clarify the child’s account.
 However, most states, including Arizona, do not allow an expert witness to give an opinion about the child’s credibility.

-Whether child abuse is alleged to have been intentional, reckless or negligent, an experienced criminal defense attorney will force the prosecutor to prove the case beyond a reasonable doubt.
+Whether child abuse is alleged to have been intentional, reckless, or negligent, an experienced Yuma child abuse defense attorney will force the prosecutor to prove the case beyond a reasonable doubt.
 This involves casting doubt on the testimony of witnesses, including the child, and revealing possible fabrications or exaggerations.
 Another element of a strong defense is positive proof of a loving and caring relationship that weakens the credibility of allegations of abuse.
-As a former prosecutor, I know how to spot holes in the state’s case and to rebut the evidence without seeming to attack the child victim.
+As a former prosecutor, Attorney Hineman knows how to spot holes in the state’s case and to rebut the evidence without attacking the child victim.